lakshyadivekar24/Multi-Slot-Clipboard-Manager/README.md

 2. Recall and paste:

-   Ctrl+1 → "Hello World" ready to paste
+   Ctrl+1 → "Hello World" Sends to Clipboard now you can press Cmd + V to paste the Text.
-   Ctrl+2 → "Multi-slot clipboard" ready to paste
+   Ctrl+2 → "Multi-slot clipboard" Sends to Clipboard now you can press Cmd + V to paste the Text.